d3v1an7/macos-fresh/README.md

 - Use [homebrew](https://github.com/Homebrew/brew) to install everything in [Brewfile](Brewfile) (`brew bundle install`)
 - Use [mackup](https://github.com/lra/mackup) to restore .dotfiles, app config & licences (`mackup restore`)
 - Use [bork](https://github.com/mattly/bork) to assert changes to system defaults (`bork do ok defaults`)
+- Use a bunch of bash to configure `misc` settings

 ## Uninstall

 **Manual steps**
 - Manually remove taps, formulae and casks in the generated `~/.fresh/Brewfile`
 - Check the `fresh.log` for original system defaults, and either fix manually or update values in `~/.fresh/config.yaml`
+- Manually check all `misc_` named functions in `~/.fresh/bin/fresh` and clean up as required

 **Commands**
 ```